thomas-haslwanter/statsintro/rst/statsAdvanced.rst

 A very recommendable, free ebook on Bayesian methods, which also provides a very good introduction to \emph{PyMC}, is \href{http://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/}{
 Probabilistic Programming \& Bayesian Methods for Hackers}.
 Warmly recommended!

+An introduction to Bayesian Statistics, and an example from the "Bayesian Methods for Hackers" book, are presented in chapter Bayesian Statistics.

 scikit-learn
 ============